someparty/someparty/source/articles/2019-02-10-ketchup-chips.html.markdown

 [Watch: Housepanther - "17% Wine" @ YouTube](https://youtu.be/_Ts6uk2xNkM "#")

-[Buzz Records](http://buzzrecords.ca/) has signed the Toronto psyche rock group [Mother Tongues](https://mothertongues.bandcamp.com), a quintet that includes members of Hooded Fang, Luna Li, and Mimico.
+[Buzz Records](http://buzzrecords.ca/) has signed the Toronto psych-rock group [Mother Tongues](https://mothertongues.bandcamp.com), a quintet that includes members of Hooded Fang, Luna Li, and Mimico.
 The label announced the signing alongside the new single "She's Gone," showcased in a trippy video by Governor General's Award-winning writer and animator Trudy Erin Elmore.
 Speaking to [Exclaim](https://exclaim.ca/music/article/mother_tongues_sign_to_buzz_records_share_new_single), vocalist Lukas Cheung commented:

 > "I wrote the main melody of this song riding my bicycle home from a rehearsal years ago.
 It resurfaced a year or so ago when I was listening to a lot of Prince, '80s McCartney, and the Bee Gees' real pop anthems.
 I was playing with the idea of trying to write something in that vein."